The History Of Bridging Loans

 Here, bridge loans were again key in providing people with an alternative way to secure properties that they were keen to buy.

-As mortgage funding became tricky for many, bridging loans allowed property investors to move quickly and acquire bargain properties to add to their portfolio.
+As mortgage funding became tricky for many, and the application process tightened up, bridging finance allowed property investors to move quickly and acquire bargain properties to add to their portfolio.

 The growth of the bridging market and the modern day